Danis Salman: Millwall

 Salman moved up to the Second Division to sign for Millwall in August 1986 for a £20,000 fee, which was settled by a tribunal.
 He made 36 appearances and scored two goals during a forgettable debut season, in which the Lions finished in the bottom half of the table.
 Everything came right during the 1987–88 season, making 42 appearances as the Lions won the Second Division title.
 Receiving the club's Player of the Year award capped Salman's season.
 His appearances tailed off in the First Division and he departed in March 1990, having made 112 appearances and scored five goals during his time at The Den.

 Plymouth Argyle

-Salman dropped back down to Second Division to sign for Peter Shilton's Plymouth Argyle on 20 March 1990 for a £50,000 fee.
+Salman dropped back down to Second Division to sign for Plymouth Argyle on 20 March 1990 for a £50,000 fee.
 He made 11 appearances in what remained of the 1989–90 season, before establishing himself in the team in a poor 1990–91 season for the club.
 He remained with the club until the end of the 1991–92 season and played for Peterborough United on loan in March 1992.
 Salman departed Home Park having made 84 appearances and scored five goals for the Pilgrims.